Armen-Jean-Andreasian/Game-Giveaways/README.md

 ## Cache

-Contains the scraped data in binary format.
 The cache is generated once a day, synchronized with USA time.
 The API script first checks the data in cache if it's up-to-date, if it is - retrieves it, if not - triggers the parser.